CARRYING CARGO on YOUR BICYCLE

 You can haul a lot on a bike if you’re properly equipped.
 Some options include:

-• A basic backpack is very convenient, but doesn’t hold a lot and can make for a hot & awkward ride when loaded.
+• A basic backpack is very convenient, but doesn’t hold a lot and can make for a hot and awkward ride when loaded.

 • A “messenger bag” has a single strap that rests on your opposite shoulder; also does not hold a lot.

 A rack for the rear of your bike is extremely useful.
-You’ll need one to be able to use panniers, buckets, & some baskets.
+You’ll need one to be able to use panniers, buckets, and some baskets.

 • Panniers are bags that attach to a rear bike rack.
-These are usually waterproof, removable, & allow you to carry more weight.
+These are usually waterproof, removable, and allow you to carry more weight.

 • Baskets are generally a less expensive option for carrying more weight.
 Baskets can attach to the front or rear of your bike.
 Some are collapsible and others are easily removable to go in the store with you.